-What I also want to say here (and I explain more about this in Video/F. Essay 14) is that the famous Harvard-University-based biologist E.O.
-Wilson, who as I mentioned in the previous video rightly acknowledged the importance of solving the human condition, has been the leading proponent of this extremely dangerous false savage instincts excuse for our competitive, selfish and aggressive behaviour, even putting forward a completely dishonest savage instincts-based so-called ‘explanation’ for our ‘good and evil’, psychologically conflicted human condition!
+What I also want to say here (and I explain more about this in Video/F. Essay 14) is that the famous Harvard University biologist E.O.
+Wilson, who as I mentioned in the previous video rightly acknowledged the importance of solving the human condition, was the leading proponent of this extremely dangerous false savage instincts excuse for our competitive, selfish and aggressive behaviour, even putting forward a completely dishonest savage instincts-based so-called ‘explanation’ for our ‘good and evil’, psychologically conflicted human condition!

 So that’s the importance of the psychosis-addressing-and-solving, real explanation of the human condition in FREEDOM.
 It reveals that so-called ‘human nature’ is a product of an underlying psychological insecurity about whether we humans are fundamentally good or not—and because the fully accountable explanation in FREEDOM is SO redeeming and healing, it brings a complete and permanent end to our insecurity-driven destructive behaviour, completely transforming all humans into secure and happy beings.
 It shows that our species’ psychosis can be healed with understanding and is not at all immutable or unchangeable.